darkreapyre/RoboStig/README.md

-# Leveraging Amazon SageMaker to build an Autonomous Self-driving Car
+# Leveraging Amazon SageMaker to build an Autonomous Vehicle

 ### Table of Contents